 Picnic Area: At the Viewing Point

-Facilities: There is a selection of retail and food outlets within the village and port.
+Facilities: There is a selection of retail, food and fuel services within the village and port.

 Dogs: Dogs must be kept under control at all times.